atDoyle/Udacity-Full-Stack-Web-Developer/Item-Catalog/README.md

 # Item Catalog

-This repository contains code for an application that provides a list of baseball cards as well as a user registration and authentication system.
+This repository contains code for an application that provides a catalog of baseball cards as well as a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own teams and cards.

 ## Getting Started